This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The risk factors for Klumpke’s palsy cannot always be controlled or prevented.
 However, if a doctor does not take them into account and take steps to manage these risk factors, they may be considered responsible for the resulting birth injury.

 Medical professionals are responsible for providing an adequate standard of care to patients for which they are responsible.
-When they do not, which leads to harm, they can be considered negligent.
+When inadequate care leads to harm, they can be considered negligent.

 Negligence may take the form of an action or inaction: